 3 Months Prior to Retirement

-Schedule an appointment with Benefit Services at least 3 months prior to your retirement date.
+Schedule an appointment with Benefit Services 3 months prior to your retirement date.
 Plan to spend 45 minutes to an hour with Benefit Services to complete all retirement paperwork.

 - 9 month academic employees may retire July 1st or January 1st of each year.